Are Open Access journals of good quality?

 Are Open Access and Public Access the same thing?

-Answer: Public Access, such as that required by many research grants, only requires access to research after an embargo period.
-Open Access, on the other hand, allows for immediate access to research.
+Answer: Open Access, on the other hand, allows for immediate access to research.
+Public Access, required by many research grants, only requires access to research after an embargo period.

 How do I know if articles are freely available?